deltatoken/replacer/README.md

 ### Config:

-Follow the instruction in `config.php` or `config.example.php` to set test and control folders etc..
+Follow the instruction in `config.php` or `config.example.php` to set regexes and folder etc..

 ### Run replacer: